 If you want to find out what solutions to utilize for your own business head to the 6 Types of Customer Service and How To Choose The Best article.
 You’ll find there a full overview of what customer service you should provide and what solutions to use to do that.

-Consistency as one of customer service principles will help you to not create a scenario when one of your customers is happy but the next one is so disappointed to never trust your brand again.
+Consistency is one of the customer service principles that will help you not to create a scenario when one of your customers is happy but the next one is so disappointed to never trust your brand again.

 What I’m referring to is consistency.
-The consistency that has to be applied across your whole customer service team including each and every rep and manager.
+The consistency has to be applied across your whole customer service team including every rep and manager.

 Thus, make sure you apply the customer service principles across your whole customer service team.
 This will allow you to keep your efforts consistent and make sure all of your customers are happy with the service they had received.